DanielBarie/FritzingBuild/README.md

 ## Deploy Release

 # FAQ
-## Complains about missing libgit2.so.1.7
+## Complains about missing libgit2.so.1.7 (or any other shared library)
 Error message: ```<our installation dir>/lib/Fritzing: error while loading shared libraries: libgit2.so.1.7: cannot open shared object file: No such file or directory```.
 Go do a
 - `cd <our installation dir>/lib`